 Congratulations on your Acceptance!

-Now that you've been fully admitted to Mercy College, there are a number of next steps to take before arriving...
+Now that you've been fully admitted to Mercy University, there are a number of next steps to take before arriving...

 Registration as a Full-Time Student